-Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact a) Conflict with or obstruct implementation of the applicable air quality plan?
-X b) Result in a cumulatively considerable net increase of any criteria for which the project region is nonattainment under an applicable federal or state ambient air quality standard?
-X c) Expose sensitive receptors to substantial pollutant concentrations? Х d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people?
-X
+Environmental Issue Potentially Significant Impact Less Than Significant With Mitigation Less Than Significant Impact No Impact b) Result in a cumulatively considerable net increase of any criteria for which the project region is non- attainment under an applicable federal or state ambient air quality standard? Х c) Expose sensitive receptors to substantial pollutant concentrations? х d) Result in other emissions (such as those leading to odors) adversely affecting a substantial number of people? х